 Who May Be Harmed by Invokana Side Effects

-What to Do If Invokana Use Harms You
+What to Do If You've Suffered From Invokana Use

 If you are using an Invokana prescription to treat your type 2 diabetes and have experienced negative health side effects, you may be able to file a claim for compensation.
 Johnson & Johnson, just as with any drug manufacturer, has the duty to only release medicinal products that are reasonably safe.
 Whenever a dangerous drug is placed on the market, those harmed by it deserve fair treatment and adequate financial recoveries to cover their losses and make up for their undue pain and suffering.